scala/docs.scala-lang/glossary/index.md

 The value being matched on in a `match` expression.
 For example, in “`s match { case _ => }`”, the selector is `s`.

 * #### self type
 A _self type_ of a trait is the assumed type of `this`, the receiver, to be used within the trait.
 Any concrete class that mixes in the trait must ensure that its type conforms to the trait’s self type.
-The most common use of self types is for dividing a large class into several traits (as described in Chapter 29 of [Programming in Scala]({{ page.pinsurl }})).
+The most common use of self types is for dividing a large class into several traits (as described in Chapter 29 of [Programming in Scala](http://www.artima.com/shop/programming_in_scala).

 * #### semi-structured data
 XML data is semi-structured.
 It is more structured than a flat binary file or text file, but it does not have the full structure of a programming language’s data structures.